Pope announces World Youth Day to return to Asia in 2027, urges young people 'not to be afraid'

 On Sunday, Francis urged the young people to follow their dreams and not be afraid of failing, reprising a theme that St. John Paul II frequently repeated during his quarter century of World Youth Days.

-He insisted: “The Church and the world need you, the young, as much as the earth needs rain.”

-Francis gave a special shout-out to John Paul in his closing remarks, recalling that he launched the World Youth Day events in the 1980s to inspire the next generation of Catholics.
+Francis gave a special shout-out to John Paul, recalling that he launched the World Youth Day events in the 1980s to inspire the next generation of Catholics.
 It was John Paul who presided over one of the largest-ever Youth Day gatherings, in Manila, Philippines in 1995, the last time the festival was held in Asia.

 Usually, faith festivals are held in August, the hottest month in South Korea.
 Even this year, there were calls to cut short a big international scout festival because of excessive heat.

-Notably, Francis didn’t say he would be in Seoul – he will be 90 in 2027.
+Notably, Francis didn’t promise to be in Seoul – he will be 90 in 2027.
 But he noted there will be an earlier occasion for a youth jamboree in 2025 when the Vatican hosts a Jubilee year expected to draw more than 30 million pilgrims to Rome.

 Over the last few days, Francis has ditched speeches in favor of off-the-cuff conversations with young people and substituted a formal prayer for peace in Ukraine at the Fatima shrine, long associated with exhortations of peace and conversion in Russia.
 The Vatican later published part of the prayer on the social media platform X, formerly known as Twitter.